music-suite/music-suite/docs/src/User-Guide.md

 ### Repeating vs. alternating tremolo

 The former is rare but happen e.g. when double-stopped strings play bow tremolo (without bariolage).
 The more common one is a rapid alteration among a set of notes.
 Logically we should treat both as an optional the property of a single chord.
-Alas in StandardNotation the latter is commonly written as two chords with half the duration (OR as a trill).
+Alas in standard notation the latter is commonly written as two chords with half the duration (or ins ome cases as a trill).

-### Slides
+### Slide and glissando

-@[glissando]

 ```music+haskell
 glissando $ pseq [c,d]|/2